Releans/python-client-sdk/README.md

 The Releans SDK enables developers to use Releans Services in their code.
 You can get started in minutes.

-## Create Releans Account

-First, [sign up for a Releans account](https://platform.releans.com/site/signup) if you don't already have one, and make a note of your API key on the dashboard API page.

 ## How to Build